bioexcel/qmmm_bpg/overview/overview.rst

 error and the energy is sensible then it is a good indicator that the system has been prepared correctly for CP2K.

-Details of how to this are given here:
+Details of how to this are given here: :doc:`../input_preparation/MM_setup`

-If this is your first time using CP2K then it is recommended to read the Running CP2K section of guide (LINK), as well as the CP2K Output Guide (LINK).
-If you encouter any errors while runnning you can debug these in the Troubleshooting guide (LINK).
+If this is your first time using CP2K then it is recommended to read the Running CP2K section of guide (:doc:`../running_cp2k/running_cp2k`), as well as the CP2K Output Guide (:doc:`../running_cp2k/cp2k_output`).
+If you encouter any errors while runnning you can debug these in the Troubleshooting guide (:doc:`../running_cp2k/cp2k_errors`).